Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Discussion and conclusion

 One potential difficulty for observing the biased-noise properties is that any possible superposition between the qutrit states would be nonstationary.
 This is because the qutrit states are never energetically degenerate simultaneously unless $P/K$ or $\Delta/K$ becomes very large (Fig.~\ref{fig:relax}f).
 In comparison, the two-photon KPO possesses stationary qubit states when $\Delta/K$ is a non-negative integer \cite{catGen}.
-Since the dynamics of nonstationary qutrit states is unitary, it is reversible in principle.
+Since the dynamics of nonstationary qutrit states are unitary, they are reversible in principle.
 Thus, finding convenient means for generating an effective stationary state will be necessary.

 The next crucial experimental milestones involve demonstrating operation of a universal qutrit gate set.
 Furthermore, extending the platform to implement a protected ququart ($d=4$) represents another fascinating research direction, particularly given its potential for realising autonomous quantum error correction \cite{kwon2022}.
-Finally, we suggest that a deeper theoretical and experimental investigation into how tunnelling dynamics \cite{reynoso2025, su2025} contribute to relaxation processes in such qudit systems would yield valuable insights for minimizing decoherence across parametrically driven quantum processors.
+Finally, we suggest that a deeper theoretical and experimental investigation into how tunnelling dynamics \cite{reynoso2025, su2025} contribute to relaxation processes in such qudit systems would yield valuable insights for minimising decoherence across parametrically driven quantum processors.